Cray-HPE/docs-csm/operations/configure_cray_cli.md

             ceph mgr dump | jq -r .active_name
             ```

-            Expect the output to be a different manager than was prevoiusly reported:
+            Expect the output to be a different manager than was previously reported:

             ```text
             ncn-s001.qucrpr